kcrary/istari/core/acc.md

 often obtained from a [well-foundness lemma](../definitions.html#strong-induction).

 Accessibility can also be used directly.
-The definition is complicated (given below); it is easier to think about in terms of its intro and elim operations:
+Since the definition is complicated, it is easier to think about in terms of its intro and elim operations:

     Acc_intro : type:Acc_intro